 Most attribution models give conversion credit to the final click.
 However, this doesn’t account for any other types of PPC campaigns that may have assisted in that conversion.

-Why you should care about sources: Attribution tracking can help you get a more accurate ROAS because you can are able to see which ads help contribute to conversions, even if they don’t get the final click.
+Why you should care about sources: Attribution tracking can help you get a more accurate ROAS because you can see which ads help contribute to conversions, even if they don’t get the final click.

 Woman at computer creating report